-- 3.2.4 The Executive Director of Finance, Performance and Estates is responsible for; - a) implementing the Trust's financial policies and for coordinating any corrective action necessary to further these policies: - b) maintaining an effective system of internal financial control including ensuring that detailed financial procedures and systems incorporating the principles of separation of duties and internal checks are prepared, documented and maintained to supplement these instructions: - c) ensuring that sufficient records are maintained to show and explain the Trust's transactions, in order to disclose, with reasonable accuracy, the financial position of the Trust at any time; and without prejudice to any other functions of directors and employees to the Trust, the duties of the Executive Director of Finance, Performance and Estates include: the provision of financial advice to the Trust and its directors and employees; - d) the design, implementation and supervision of systems of financial control; and - e) the preparation and maintenance of such accounts, certificates, estimates, records and reports as the Trust may require for the purpose of carrying out its statutory duties.
+- 3.3.1 The Chief Finance Officer is responsible for: - a) implementing the Trust's financial policies and for coordinating any corrective action necessary to further these policies. - b) maintaining an effective system of internal financial control including ensuring that detailed financial procedures and systems incorporating the principles of separation of duties and internal checks are prepared, documented and maintained to supplement these instructions.

+- c) ensuring that sufficient records are maintained to show and explain the Trust's transactions, to disclose, with reasonable accuracy, the financial position of the Trust at any time; and without prejudice to any other functions of directors and employees to the Trust, the duties of the Chief Finance Officer include: the provision of financial advice to the Trust and its directors and employees. - d) the design, implementation and supervision of systems of financial control. - e) the preparation and maintenance of such accounts, certificates, estimates, records and reports as the Trust may require for the purpose of carrying out its statutory duties.

-3.3 Board Members and Employees
+3.4 Board Members and Employees

-- 3.3.1 Board members and employees severally and collectively, are responsible for: - a) the security of the property of the Trust; - b) avoiding loss; - c) exercising economy and efficiency in the use of resources; and - d) conforming with the requirements of Standing Orders, Standing Financial Instructions, Financial Procedures and the Scheme of Delegation. - 3.3.2 In the absence of a Board Member or Employee to whom powers have been delegated, those powers shall be exercised by that Director or Officers deputy unless alternative arrangements have been requested by the Trust Board.
+- 3.4.1 Board members and employees severally and collectively, are responsible for: - a) the security of the property of the Trust. - b) avoiding loss. - c) exercising economy and efficiency in the use of resources. - d) conforming with the requirements of Standing Orders, Standing Financial Instructions, Financial Procedures and the Scheme of Delegation. - 3.4.2 In the absence of a Board Member or Employee to whom powers have been delegated, those powers shall be exercised by that Director or Officers deputy unless alternative arrangements have been requested by the Trust Board.

-3.4 Contractors and their employees
+3.5 Contractors and their employees

-3.4.1 Any contractor or employee of a contractor who is empowered by the Trust to commit the Trust to expenditure or who is authorised to obtain income shall be covered by these instructions.
+3.5.1 Any contractor or employee of a contractor who is empowered by the Trust to commit the Trust to expenditure or who is authorised to obtain income shall be covered by these instructions.
 It is the responsibility of the Chief Executive to ensure that such persons are made aware of this.